1. Academic Validation

 Methods: Erythrocytes were isolated from heparinized blood from normal human and a patient with prolidase deficiency.
 Effects of various sulfur Amino acids on prolidase and prolinase activities against iminodipeptides in the presence of 1 or 0.1 mmol/l MnCl(2) were investigated.

 Results: Prolinase activity against prolylglycine in normal and prolidase-deficient erythrocyte lysates was inhibited by L-methionine, NAc-L-methionine and D,L-methionine in a concentration-dependent manner, but D-methionine enhanced the activity in low concentrations (0-20 mmol/l).
-D,L-Homocysteine inhibited the activity more strongly than other sulfur Amino acids tested in a concentration-dependent manner.
-On the other hand, prolidase activity against glycylproline was enhanced by L-methionine, D-methionine, D,L-methionine, D,L-homocysteine thiolactone and D,L-ethionine.
+D,L-Homocysteine inhibited the activity more strongly than Other sulfur Amino acids tested in a concentration-dependent manner.
+On the Other hand, prolidase activity against glycylproline was enhanced by L-methionine, D-methionine, D,L-methionine, D,L-homocysteine thiolactone and D,L-ethionine.
 The rates of enhancement by these sulfur Amino acids were in the following order: D,L-ethionine>D,L-methionine, D-methionine, D,L-homocysteine thiolactone>L-methionine (10 mmol/l).

 Conclusion: The prolinase activity in normal and prolidase-deficient erythrocyte lysates was inhibited by L-methionine, D,L-ethionine and D,L-homocysteine.
-On the other hand, prolidase activity in their erythrocyte lysates was enhanced by D,L-ethionine, D-methionine and L-methionine.
+On the Other hand, prolidase activity in their erythrocyte lysates was enhanced by D,L-ethionine, D-methionine and L-methionine.
 These results indicate the effects of these sulfur Amino acids on prolidase and prolinase activities were different.

 Figures